telvarost/FishinFoodTweaks-StationAPI/README.md

 ## List of changes

-* Enable fish sizes to catch fish of different lengths!
+* Enable random fish sizes to catch fish of different lengths!
-  * Every 10 cm of fish (rounded) provides half a heart of health.
+  * Every 10 cm of fish provides half a heart of health.
+  * When fish is cooked very 5 cm of fish provides half a heart of health.
+  * Enable fish healing tooltips to show healing amounts.
+    * Enable food tooltips to show healing amounts for other foods as well.
-* Enable bigger fish to catch fish up to 110 cm in length.
+* Enable oceanic fish to catch fish up to 110 cm in length.
   * Default fish sizes will be between 10 cm and 70 cm.
-* Customize food tooltips to show healing amounts.

 ## Installation using Prism Launcher